 Media Transformations Part of the MADTs is a (not necessarily fixed) set of operations which modify media objects either-way.
 All these operations are considered showing the same general behavior, namely, taking one or more input streams, processing them, and generating again one or more output streams.
 Thus, MADT operations may be equally well characterized as a kind of generalized filters.
 These filters are combinable in many ways, though, not all of the combinations would be valid (e. g., it would make no sense applying an audio filter to an image data stream).
 Hence, there exists a real subset of valid filter combinations which are called media transformations.
 A media transformation may or may not produce a target media type different from the originating media object's type.
 For instance, it may apply some fancy effects to an image object, thus producing again an image object (called a media manipulation), while another transformation might create a textual transcript from a speech recording, thus changing the media type from audio to text (called a media translation).
-One can also imagine transformations taking several input objects amalgamating them into only one output object (called a media composition), or the other way round (called a media decomposition).
-More examples are given in section 3.
+One can also imagine transformations taking several input objects amalgamating them into only one output object (called a media composition), or vice versa (called a media decomposition).